STEPPING BACK INTO THE MIDDLE AGES AT THE DRESDEN MEDIEVAL CHRISTMAS MARKET:

 Atmospheric Christmas Market

-The ambience of this market is set to be like in medieval times with the stallholders adding to the atmosphere by dressing up in medieval clothing which reflect their particular trade.
 Guild craftsmen and craftswomen make their goods using tools and materials from medieval times.
 There are some 40 stalls covering crafts like woodwork, an ironmonger, a rope maker, a leather craftsman, a sign writer and artist, etc.

-The crafts that they sell at this market are also different to those that are common in the other German Christmas markets.
+The crafts that they sell at this market are also very different to those that are common in the other German Christmas markets.
 For example, you can buy felt shoes and hats, made the way people wore them in medieval times or belts and tailor-made leather pouches, wooden kitchen utensils, ceramics, wrought-iron lamps, etc. Or maybe you fancy a new set of knight’s armour?
 What you won’t find here are mass-produced products, tinsels or Käthe Wohlfahrt-type Christmas decorations.

 There are plenty of food stalls here and at the oxen stall, a whole oxen is being barbequed in a wood oven.
 The emphasis here is fresh and local produce.

 After checking out the various food stalls, we decide on the knobibrot, a fried bread with a garlic sauce.
 The bread is quickly fried in a giant pan and then a garlic cream spread over it.
-The knobibrot costs €4.00, but for an extra €1.00 you can help yourself to a range of toppings such as tomato sauce, fried onions, olives, jalapeno chillis, and a hot chilli sauce.
-The knobibrot is large enough for the two of us and there is a pizza slicer there where you can slice your knobibrot.
+The knobibrot costs €4.00 (2019 cost), but for an extra €1.00 you can help yourself to a range of toppings such as tomato sauce, fried onions, olives, jalapeno peppers, and a hot chilli sauce.
+The knobibrot is large enough for the two of us.
+They provide a pizza slicer so that you can split your knobibrot.
 It’s delicious, but beware of dripping the garlic cream.
-Tony manages to drip some on his coat and only realizes it when he notices large white spots glowing in the dark.
+Tony manages to drip some on his dark blue coat.
+He only realizes it when he notices large white spots glowing in the dark.

 The Dresden Medieval Christmas Market closes quite early and by 9 pm, most stalls are already sold out or are in the process of packing up.
 By this time, most of the glühwein are also sold out.